-With the current developments of the internet and eCommerce, the mobile-first mindset is here to stay.
+With the internet and eCommerce developments, the mobile-first mindset is here to stay.
 Mobile-only internet usage has surpassed desktop mobile usage globally.
 Accelerated Mobile Pages (AMP) delivers a reliable, yet fast web experience.

 What Are Accelerated Mobile Pages (AMP)?

 Accelerated Mobile Pages (AMP) was launched by Google, which is an open-source project to ensure and provide mobile webpages to operate at lightning speed.